River Sins Every Mapmaker Should Know

 What’s Wrong with this Map?

-Rivers Don't Split, they Join Together
+Rivers Don't Split But They Do Join Together

 Rivers Don’t Split - They Join Together

-Rivers Don't Flow from Coastline to Coastline
+Rivers Don't Flow Coastline to Coastline

 Rivers Don’t Flow From Coastline to Coastline